TeamMETISSE/METISSE/paper.md

 METISSE has already been employed in several scientific publications.
 For instance, it has been used to demonstrate the impact of core overshooting — one of the major uncertainties in stellar evolution — on the evolutionary outcomes of massive binary systems[@Agrawal:2023].
 Multiple ongoing projects use METISSE alongside the binary population synthesis code COSMIC[@Breivik:2020] to investigate the population properties of black hole-X-ray binaries, LISA white dwarf binaries, and GAIA black hole-star systems.
 In the era of big-data astronomy, driven by high-quality observational data from both ground-based and space-based telescopes, as well as gravitational wave and multi-messenger detectors, METISSE facilitates the seamless incorporation of updates in stellar evolution into simulations that model stellar populations and their interactions.

 # Acknowledgements

+PA, JH and SS acknowledge support from the Australian Research Council Centre of Excellence for Gravitational Wave Discovery (OzGrav), through project number CE170100004.
+This work was supported by NSF Grant AST-2009916 to Carnegie Mellon University and The University of North Carolina at Chapel Hill.
+CR acknowledges support from a Charles E.~Kaufman Foundation New Investigator Research Grant, an Alfred P.~Sloan Research Fellowship, and a David and Lucile Packard Foundation Fellowship.
+SS is supported by the ARC Discovery Early Career Research Award DE220100241.
+DSz acknowledges support from the National Science Center (NCN), Poland under grant number OPUS 2021/41/B/ST9/00757.

 # References